SettRaziel/wrf_archlinux/README.md

   area with an island or a whole continent if your model runs fails shortly after the wrf.exe starts running.
 So you will have water near the boundaries.
 * Sometimes the virtual machine freezes when trying to make a model run.
 Looking on the last entries of the system log most of the time the machine freezes while loading input data via wget.
-I will investigate that further to correct that behavior.
-If you know more, feel free to contact me.
-  - switched to curl; in testing
+  - switched to curl; virtual machine seems stable at the moment
 * Using different resolutions for x and y seems to lead to an error, that file informations do not concur with the settings from the namelist file.
 Only the value of dx seems to be used.
 This needs to be reviewed.